Fortstar09/Digital-virtues/src/routes/legal-notice/+page.svelte.md

 People responsible for the content in accordance with Article 55, Paragraph 2 of the Interstate Broadcasting Treaty (RStV) and Article 5 of the German Telemedia Act (TMG)

 Peter Eulberg & Sascha Göbel
 Digital Virtues GmbH
-Pfarrer-Grimm-Str.
-6
+Jugenheimer Straße 19
-55124 Mainz
+55270 Engelstadt
 Germany

 ## Contact